jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-packet-walk.md

       No advertising protos.
     ```

-5. Lets now lookup in the CEF table to see the forwarding next hop.
+4. Lets now lookup in the CEF table to see the forwarding next hop.
+    ```
+    show ip cef 10.107.1.0/24
+    ```
     ```
     RP/0/RP0/CPU0:xrd01#show ip cef 10.107.1.0/24
     Fri Dec 15 17:39:36.796 UTC